masa-finance/docs/docs/developers/identity-contracts/reference/ReferenceSBTSelfSovereign.md

 Mints a new SBT

-*The caller must have the MINTER role*
+*The signer of the signature must be a valid authority*

 #### Parameters